 Kuthetha Nathi is a registered non-profit organisation with the Department of Social Development.
 We are constituted with three board members.

 The organisation is chaired by Daniel Rabinowitz, a clinical psychologist.
-Our operations manager is Shev Segal, whom is a registered counsellor with the HPCSA and has extensive operational and man
+Our Operations Manager, Shev Segal, is a registered counsellor with the HPCSA and has extensive operational and management

 Kuthetha Nathi is a registered non-profit organisation with the Department of Social Development.
 We are constituted with three board members.

 The organisation is chaired by Daniel Rabinowitz, a clinical psychologist.
-Our operations manager is Shev Segal, whom is a registered counsellor with the HPCSA and has extensive operational and management experience.
+Our Operations Manager, Shev Segal, is a registered counsellor with the HPCSA and has extensive operational and management experience.

-We currently have three community counsellors at our Cape Town Psychologists hub; and three community counsellors at our Sea Point High School hub with aims to open up more hubs nationally.
+We currently have several community counsellors at our Sea Point Psychologists hub; and several community counsellors at our online hub with aims to open up more hubs nationally.

 Check out who we are on our 'Our Team' Page.